AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-comparison.md

 >
 >Row items that are applied after the segment comparison has finished do not receive a Difference Score; the table will load only metric data for the two segments that are being compared

 The Top Segments table is a useful table showing which segments (other than the two segments selected for comparison) overlap very differently between the two selected segments.
-For example, when comparing Segment A with Segment B, the Top Segments table may show that a third segment, “Repeat Visitors” overlaps highly with Segment A but does not overlap with Segment B.
+For example, when comparing Segment A with Segment B, the Top Segments table may show that a third segment, "Repeat Visitors" overlaps highly with Segment A but does not overlap with Segment B.

 ![](assets/top-segments.png)